School chefs being trained

 Food Safety for School Programs

 ServSafe Manager Training and Certification is a nationally recognized food safety credential in the foodservice industry.
-The audience for this training includes School Nutrition Managers, Supervisors, Directors, and others required to receive a minimum of 8 hours of Food Safety Training for the USDA Professional Standards training requirements.
-This course meets or exceeds the requirements for local jurisdictions that require food service certification for managers.
+The audience includes School Nutrition Managers, Supervisors, Directors, and others required to receive a minimum of 8 hours of Food Safety Training for USDA Professional Standards.
+This course meets or exceeds the requirements for local jurisdictions that require certification.

-ServSafe Food Handler Training Materials are available for School Nutrition Managers, Supervisors, and Directors who want to provide basic food safety training to their non-supervisory School Nutrition Staff, including onboarding of new employees and annual refresher training on the topic of food safety.
+ServSafe Food Handler Training Materials are available for School Nutrition staff to provide basic food safety instruction, including onboarding and refresher training.

-Certified ServSafe Instructors from LEAs can teach ServSafe Manager classes to school nutrition staff and order ServSafe Manager participant books at no cost.
-Certified Proctors can order answer sheets at no cost and administer ServSafe Manager exams to school nutrition staff.
+Certified ServSafe Instructors from LEAs can teach ServSafe Manager classes and order materials at no cost.
+Certified Proctors can order answer sheets and administer exams at no cost.

 Food Safety for Child Care

-The Institute of Child Nutrition (ICN) offers a free online course, Food Safety in Child Care, available on the ICN iLearn website.
-The MSDE Office of Child Care (OCC) has approved this course for 4 COK hours in health, safety, and nutrition.
-Child Care program operators in Maryland are encouraged to visit the MSDE OCC training webpage for more information about current training options and requirements.
-Click on "Free Trainings" located on the right side of the page in the "Trainings" menu to view all approved ICN online courses.
+The Institute of Child Nutrition (ICN) offers a free online course, Food Safety in Child Care, on the ICN iLearn website.
+MSDE Office of Child Care (OCC) has approved this course for 4 COK hours in health, safety, and nutrition.
+Learn more at the MSDE OCC training webpage.
+Click "Free Training" in the Trainings menu to see all approved ICN online courses.

 School Meals